thereallda/utilsR/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`utilsR` is my personal R-based handful utils in data analysis.
+`utilsR` is my personal R-based useful utils in data analysis.
 Feel free to use it :)

 ## Installation